shesha-io/docs.shesha/docs/front-end-basics/form-components/common-component-properties.md

 ## Description

-Additional description for the component.
-Often displayed as a tooltip providing additional information.
+Additional description for the component, more for internal configurator/developer use.

 ## Disabled

-Controls the interactivity of the component.
+Specifies the interactivity of the component.
 If turned on, the component functionality will be disabled (greyed out).

 ## Read Only

-Controls the interactivity of the component.
-If turned on, the component serves as a form of data display, and the user cannot alter information.
+Specifies the interactivity of the component.
+If turned on, the component serves as a form of data display, and the user cannot edit the component's value.

 ## Hide Border